loomio/loomio-docs/en/src/user_manual/polls/decisions/index.md

 ### Outcome
 When a Loomio poll closes, you will be prompted to set an **outcome** to let everyone know what happened and what is going to happen next.

+## Proposals can help in many situations

+Don't hesitate to start a proposal just because you're not sure everyone will agree - proposals are not only for when you have consensus, they're designed to surface issues that need resolving and are useful for clarifying disagreements.